 For your organization, this:

-Because organization methods that you are required to use fail to realize:
+Because methods that you are forced to use fail to realize:

 Dozens, maybe hundreds of design tools are now available to the designer to revisit assumptions and discover.